KrotosBenjamin/KrotosBenjamin.github.io/pages/publications.md

 ---
 layout: single
-title: "HEART-GeN lab publications and pre-prints"
+title: "HEART-GeN lab publications and preprints"
-description: The HEART-GeN lab's publications are listed.
-Key publications from Dr. Kynon J Benjamin's HEART-GeN group are available for download.
-Links to all publications are included.
+description: Browse publications and preprints from Dr. Kynon J Benjamin and the HEART-GeN lab, with links to full text and selected PDF downloads.
 permalink: /heart-gen-publications/
 toc: true
 author_profile: true